Kyle772/Kyle772/README.md

 </a>

 &nbsp;
-- 🔭 I’m currently working on: eCommerce and web3 applications.
+- 🔭 I’m currently working on tooling for scalable eCommerce applications and infrastructure.
 - 🌱 I’m currently learning: that people love to distract themselves with AI.
 - 💬 Ask me about: react, typescript, strapi, python, and design patterns.
 - 💬 Ask my opinion on: Wix, WordPress, Webflow, squarespace, and other website creation apps.
 (I've tried most of them for market research)